philmilroy/scraps/README.md

 ## Synopsis

-These are not the scripts you're looking for
+These are not the scripts you are looking for

 ## Motivation